 Ongoing Autopilot Investigation

 NHTSA announced this investigation into Autopilot as well as Traffic-Aware Cruise Control after a series of crashes involving emergency vehicles since 2018.
 The probe covers 765,000 vehicles from the 2014 to 2021 model years.
-Because drivers have also been caught driving drunk or driving while asleep while misusing Autopilot, NHTSA is asking Tesla for details on how it makes sure drivers are paying attention.
-The agency also wants all consumer complaints, lawsuits and arbitration cases involving Autopilot and it wants to know where the system can operate.
+Because drivers have also been caught driving drunk or while asleep while misusing Autopilot, NHTSA is asking Tesla for details on how it makes sure drivers are paying attention.
+The agency also requests all consumer complaints, lawsuits, and arbitration cases involving Autopilot, as well as information on the operating locations of the system.

 Safety is Key

 While Tesla has tried to protect itself by saying that it always warns drivers to be ready to intervene at any time, the automaker continues to market these vehicles with terms such as “Autopilot” and “Full Self Driving” misleading consumers into believing that it is an autonomous feature.
-We hope this investigation into the safety of the Autopilot and other semi-automated systems is thorough and uncovers any problems that may be putting people’s lives in danger.
+We hope this investigation into the safety of Autopilot and other semi-automated systems is thorough and uncovers any problems that may endanger people’s lives.

-If you or a loved one has been involved in a car accident involving a defective auto, you may be able to seek compensation for the injuries, damages and losses you suffer.
-An experienced auto defect lawyer will be able to advise you regarding your legal rights and options.
+If you or a loved one have been involved in a car accident involving a defective auto, you may be able to seek compensation for the injuries, damages, and losses you suffered.
+An experienced auto defect lawyer can advise you regarding your legal rights and options.